RealDeuce/bfrd-obsidian/Character Creation & Leveling/Leveling Up.md

 Characters start at 1st level and can advance up to 20th level by gaining experience points (XP) during their adventures.
 By default, PCs start with 0 XP.

 When your PC gains a new level, you gain access to the benefits listed in the progression table for your class at the new level.
 You also gain 1 hit die and more hit points.
+Regardless of which class you choose when you gain a level, your combined total levels in all classes is known as your character level.

 To calculate these new hit points, roll the new hit die, add your CON modifier to the roll, and add the total to your total hit points.
 If you don’t want to roll, you can use the average hit die value (listed in each class description) plus your CON modifier.
 # Leveling Methods
 ## Awarding XP
 When a GM awards XP, they tally up the challenges that the PCs overcame during the session and tell players the amount at the end.
 The **Level Advancement** table details the XP you need to advance to new levels.
 Don’t reset the XP total after each level.